calinbule/blog-cubevodata/_posts/2020-01-09-rpa-case-study.md

+---
+layout: post
-# Manual Workflow Automation ñ RPA Case Study
+title: Manual Workflow Automation ‚Äì RPA Case Study
+category: Case study
+tags: [case study, RPA, automation]
+---

 ## The problem

 Say you work for a consultancy company and they strike a deal with a client, which mainly consists of you doing a lot of annoying manual work.
-Hereís a much-simplified list of what you have to do every day:
+Here‚Äôs a much-simplified list of what you have to do every day:
-- You connect to one of their websitesí backend, generate a report with all the not-yet-processed subscription requests, and download it
+- You connect to one of their websites‚Äô backend, generate a report with all the not-yet-processed subscription requests, and download it
 - Then you have to filter out the records you already flagged and are currently pending an answer from the client
 - For each one of the remaining potential subscribers, you need to manually search, in Salesforce, their record, and extract the relevant information, from different pages; you do this by copy/pasting into an Excel file
 - Once you have your final list, you must apply a set of rules, supplied by the client, in order to validate the records that meet the requisites, and assign them the correct access rights; the others you send to the client for manual control